 “Electric powertrains are critical components of the mobility of the future,” says Wolfgang Nebe, director of system technology at Siemens eCar.
 “With our expertise in developing powertrain components, we offer car manufacturers appropriate solutions for the electrification of their powertrains, whether they are cars or trucks, or hybrid or fully electric motors.”

 To cope with their customization and flexibility challenges, Siemens eCar decided to use system simulation early in the development process, to validate technology decisions at each micro-step and avoid mistakes that could add costs and delay the delivery of projects.

-The company decided to implement the Siemens PLM Software model-based systems engineering approach, and selected Simcenter Amesim™ software, which is used by world-leading innovative companies, enabling them to focus on the product engineering.
+The company decided to implement the Siemens Digital Industries Software model-based systems engineering approach, and selected Simcenter Amesim™ software, which is used by world-leading innovative companies, enabling them to focus on the product engineering.
 The systems-driven product development methodologies and tools are exactly what Siemens eCar was expecting: an approach that turns complexity into a competitive advantage, and enables the company to aggressively innovate without increasing risk.
 The objective is to use simulation as a quality driver during the whole development process, with global processes and methodologies, from product requirements to product delivery.